tuna-f1sh/NixiePipe/README.md

 * param1: Rainbow hue, should be changed between calls.

-`write` array rainbow, must be called repeatibly and with hue changing value.
+`write` array rainbow, must be called repeatedly and with hue changing value.

 ## writeFade(uint8_t step)

 * param1: Step to decrement LEDs other than current number.

 As `write` but fades all other LEDs but decrement 'step' each call.
-Must be called repeatibly to create fading effect.
+Must be called repeatedly to create fading effect.

 ## setPipeNumber(uint8_t n, uint8_t num)